-The Social and Climate Vulnerability Framework project supports the Commission’s Permitted Interaction Group’s request to answer the question: “what are the marginalized and vulnerable communities in Hawaiʻi?”
+The Climate Change Social Vulnerability Framework project supports the Commission’s Permitted Interaction Group’s request to answer the question: “what are the marginalized and vulnerable communities in Hawaiʻi?”

 A hui was established to gather feedback from governmental and community organizational stakeholders who possess expertise and/or connection to vulnerable communities and utilize these frameworks to support their research and projects.